-Meantime is one of Mike Leigh’s first movies that talks about the social political and economic situation of the government of Margaret Thatcher.
+Meantime is one of Mike Leigh’s first movies that talk about the social-political and economic situation of the government of Margaret Thatcher.
 The only skinhead character of the movie is played by Gary Oldman, who not only appears in just a few scenes in the movie, but also ironically inspires a handicapped young man who lives with a family where all of them are unemployed to actually be someone.
-The skinhead’s friends, attitudes and life styles becomes a goal to be achieved in the eyes of the young man who is not taken seriously by anyone due to his illness.
+The skinhead’s friends, attitudes and lifestyles become a goal to be achieved in the eyes of the young man who is not taken seriously by anyone due to his illness.
 It’s a very different and poetic movie comparing to the other ones mentioned.

 French Blood (2014) by Diastème

 French Blood is probably the weakest film of the list, however, it’s definitely the most realistic movie when it comes to the skinhead genre.
-Not letting the plot fall into the absurds of the neo-nazi white power, French Blood deals with it’s issues without sensationalism and approaches the subject with a realistic eye by telling the story of the rise and fall of a french man beliefs and how his acts as a young skinhead haunts him for the rest of his life from the early 90’s to the mid 2000’s.
-The most interesting thing of the movie is that the director is not interested on portraying his beliefs and how he realises he is wrong.
-Things happens as he grow up and the internal battle of the character is not shared with the spectator, only his choices and attitudes.
+Not letting the plot falls into the absurd of the neo-nazi white power, French Blood deals with it’s issues without sensationalism and approaches the subject with a realistic eye by telling the story of the rise and fall of a French man beliefs and how his acts as a young skinhead haunts him for the rest of his life from the early 90’s to the mid 2000s.
+The most interesting thing about the movie is that the director is not interested in portraying his beliefs and how he realizes he is wrong.
+Things happen as he grows up and the internal battle of the character is not shared with the spectator, only his choices and attitudes.